Economy of Prehispanic Mexico: Classical period (200 AD – 900 AD)

-Post-classic Period (900 A.D. – 1521 A.D.)
+Post-classic period (900 AD – 1521 AD)

-The early Post-classic (900 A.D. – 1168 A.D.)
+The early Post-classic (900 AD – 1168 AD)

 The changes that occurred in this period did not bring significant transformations to the great civilizations.
 Approximately 80% of the population of Teotihuacán left the city.
 New forms of colonization were established, as well as alliances between manors to consolidate certain routes and commercial flows.
 The war was a constant in the last centuries of Mesoamerica, generating instability in the development in a significant way.

-By the year 900 A.D.
-Teotihuacán had been abandoned and Tula became the main urban center of the Valley of Mexico.
+By the year 900 AD Teotihuacán had been abandoned and Tula became the main urban center of the Valley of Mexico.
 The nearby rivers allowed to create a network of irrigation channels that facilitated feeding their inhabitants.
 The power of Tula was supported by the broad and strong network with other civilizations, also having cities that were under their control.

 Social classes

 Back then societies had no social structure, all families lived under the same conditions, the only one that stood out was the Tlatoani.
 There were three types of workers: landlords, land workers, and slaves.
 The landlords work other people's land but were not required to remain in perpetuity in those lands.
-The land workers dealt with patrimonial lands and lived nearby but they had to give most of the production of these lands away; also they didn’t have land of their own and were obliged to remain permanently in those lands.
+The land workers dealt with patrimonial lands and lived nearby but they had to give most of the production of these lands away; also they didn't have land of their own and were obliged to remain permanently in those lands.
 Slavery was not important from the economic point of view, but there were two types of slaves: the domestic ones and those that were used for sacrifice.

 The teuctli or tecutli, second rank of the nobility (below the Tlatoani), were old men, rich and prominent or sons of warriors who gained some distinction in the war or shown a lot of courage; it was necessary that they possess numerous assets, since they had to distribute many of them when they reached that rank, some merchants also had the same distinction.
 The rest of the population received the name of macehuales or macahualtin.
 They were in charge to help people from upper classes and they worked the land.
 Their way of dressing was very simple, without ornaments, because the costumes denoted the social class they belong to.
 The basic social unit was the family: a group of families formed a calpulli or neighborhood, their importance was not just in the family but also in military, politics, and religion.
 Each calpulli had its own god, temple, and particular ceremonies.